Delta’s Plans for 767-300 Business Class

 Twenty minutes after takeoff, a flight attendant offered moist towels before returning with a drink service.
 A problem with the in-flight entertainment system (IFE) diverted the attention of the flight attendants.
 Service did not resume for 30 minutes with a second round of drinks.

 Menus were at each seat at boarding.
 I pre ordered through a system Delta recently initiated.
 Three days before departure Delta sent an email offering the opportunity to order the entree.
 It is amazing that it has taken Delta so long to introduce this service.
-American Airlines, a carrier that can only envy Delta’s operational performance, has been letting passengers in international business and first class and domestic first class order meals for years.
-Delta is now also offering this service on domestic flights.
+American Airlines, a carrier that can only envy Delta’s operational performance, has been letting passengers in international business and first class and domestic first class order meals for years and you can place or change a meal order between 30 days and 24 hours before the flight.
+Delta is now also offering a similar service on domestic flights.

 Delta wines are notoriously unimpressive.
 Here is the wine list.

-After scotch and Argentinian white wine, the starter was delivered at 19:11.
+After scotch and Argentinian white wine, the first courses were delivered at 19:11.

 Delta meals in international business class are above average in quality.
 Dinner and lunch almost always include a soup course.
 Appetizers are very tasty and not as simple and inexpensive as the caprese salads (tomato slices and mozzarella) popular with some airlines.